Wednesday, March 19, 2008

 • Holger Bast: The CompleteSearch Engine http://search.mpi-inf.mpg.de/.
 IR vs DB: IR index is compressible and high locality of access, ranks well, not even simple selects.
 DB vs IR: can query nicely, no locality of access.
 CompleteSearch: Performs prefix search and range search on the IR search.
 Ability to perform joins using a keyword search interface.
 Locality of reference claimed to be the main advantage of using IR-based indexes instead of "traditional" database indexes.
 The whole architecture seems similar (in terms of benefits) to the column-store database systems.

 • Yosi Mass: Adaptive XML Retrieval System.
 Given a query in free text, retrieve XML components that satisfy the query.
 One approach is first to retrieve documents and then score the fragments within.
-Second approach: index only XML leaves (need to perform aggregations for retrieving more complex elements) Third approach: index every possible subtree (overlapping of items, an issue when computing frequencies).
+Second approach: index only XML leaves (need to perform aggregations for retrieving more complex elements).
+Third approach: index every possible subtree (overlapping of items, an issue when computing frequencies).
 Solution: split elements into multiple indexes, making sure that we have complete coverage and no overlap of elements within the same index.
-(Comments indicate that is good idea when the number of tags is small, to group all similar tags to the same index, instead of mixing apples and organges, or "chapter" and "section" tags.
-This becomes a problem with Wikipedia, when we start having too many tags, and is not possible to generate that many indexes --- what about grouping tags together to populate)
+(Comments indicate that it is a good idea when the number of tags is small, to group all similar tags to the same index, instead of mixing apples and oranges, or "chapter" and "section" tags.
+This becomes a problem with Wikipedia, when we start having too many tags, and it is not possible to generate that many indexes --- what about grouping tags together to populate.)

 Break

-• Amelie Marian: Filesystem seach.
+• Amelie Marian: Filesystem search.
 Keyword search for ranking, and filters on metadata.
-Pure IR model not sufficient, due to the need for "fuzzy predicates" (e.g., "get me my proposals from around March 2006).
-Needs to accomodate approximate predicates naturally, going beyond "binary" in the features.
+Pure IR model not sufficient, due to the need for "fuzzy predicates" (e.g., "get me my proposals from around March 2006").
+Needs to accommodate approximate predicates naturally, going beyond "binary" in the features.
 Proposed a multidimensional approach, scoring each "field" independently, and aggregating the scores afterwards.
 Contributions in query processing: multiple indexes and DAG-based approaches.
 Used relaxation hierarchies for allowing relaxation of predicates (day to month to year...).

 • Kostas Stefanidis: Get best results based on contextual user preferences.
 Give the best contextual results by inferring the context from the query itself.
 Implementation: use of a profile tree.
 Relaxation using hierarchies.